jessepav/lacygoill-wiki-backup/python/python.md

 ---

-Do **not** use the usual `install` recipe; it would overwrite the default system python3 binary, which in turn would create many issues.
+Do **not** use the usual `install` recipe; it would overwrite the default system python binary, which in turn would create many issues.

 ---